 In the Malay Peninsula, Malaysia is a lush, green jewel.
 This is an impressive total area of over 300,000 square kilometers.
 It’s a nation of beaches, rainforests, resorts, secluded islands, high hill resorts, and much more.
 The UNESCO World Heritage Sites are also a part of Malaysia, something that our culture buffs would appreciate.
 The population of Malaysia consists of Indians, Chinese, Malaysians, and different indigenous peoples.
 They are inspired by the cultural relics and architecture of the region.
 The food – we mentioned that you can enjoy it in Malaysia.
 And, of course, the food.
 Here’s a rundown of the best things to do during your vacation in Malaysia so you don’t miss something.

-Malaysia’s Greatest Stuff
+Top 15 Malaysia’s Greatest Stuff

 1. Visit the Towers of Petrona

 At 451,9 meter, Kuala Lumpur’s famous Twin Towers of Petronas stands proud.
 The two towers have a 170-meter-high sky bridge which is by the way the highest two-story bridge in the world.
-For spectacular panoramic views, visit the observation deck on the 86th floor.
+So, for spectacular panoramic views, visit the observation deck on the 86th floor.
 The towers were designed in postmodern architecture with Islamic motifs representing the majority of Malaysian people, the Muslims.

 2. Langkawi shopping duty-free